Achieving digital transformation in retail through the adoption of PLM tools

 The solution is compatible with SCORM standards for integration into LMSs.

-It allows you to:
+It enables you to:

-- guide users step by step
+- guide users step-by-step

 - display alerts and announcements

-- explain the business rules
+- explain business rules

 - improve data quality